jhallen/vivado_setup/README.md

 create_project because the directory already exists.
 You can try to get around this by adding -force the line with create_project.
 Unfortunately, create_project -force deletes the entire directory, so then Vivado will complain that the files are missing.
-Also, you will be writing out rebuilt.tcl many times, so you don't want to edit it.

 You really need to create the source files outside of the project directory in the first place.